Skip to Content

 1. Start with a flavorful marinade: Marinating your chicken in a combination of spices and herbs, like ginger, garlic, allspice, thyme, scallions, and Scotch bonnet peppers can add an extra layer of flavor to your Jamaican curry chicken.

 2. Don’t be afraid to use a lot of spices: Jamaican curry is known for its intense flavor, so don’t be afraid to go heavy on the spices.
-Use generous amounts of garlic, allspice, ginger, and turmeric in your marinade or sauce to really get the authentic flavor.

 3. Add some heat with Scotch bonnet peppers: Scotch bonnet peppers are a staple of Jamaican cuisine and add intense heat to your curry chicken.
 If you don’t want it too spicy, you can remove the seeds before adding them to the mixture.